nir0s/jocker/README.md

 ### Build and Push

-You can let jocker know that after the Dockerfile was generated, you'd like to either `Build` a Docker image and optionally Push it to your chosen repository.
+You can let jocker know that after the Dockerfile was generated, you'd like to `Build` a Docker image and optionally Push it to your chosen repository.

 Note that for this to work you must be logged in to Docker Hub or your private images repo from your shell.